 4.3.
 Impact of Viruses on Vector Fitness

 The relationship between whitefly-transmitted viruses and their vectors is complex, with viruses potentially affecting vector fitness in different ways.
-The vector, Bemisia tabaci Gennadius, was able to complete its life cycle on all plant species, irrespective of SiGMV infection status.
+The vector, B. tabaci, was able to complete its life cycle on all plant species, irrespective of SiGMV infection status.
 However, SiGMV infection in prickly sida and country mallow positively increased the fitness of whiteflies, whereas SiGMV infection in okra negatively influenced whitefly fitness (Gautam et al., 2023).

 The impact of virus infection on vector fitness varies depending on the specific virus-vector-plant combination.
 TYLCV C2 protein suppressed plant defenses by interacting with plant ubiquitin.
 This interaction compromised the degradation of JAZ1 protein, thus inhibiting jasmonic acid defense and the expression of MYC2-regulated terpene synthase genes.
 It was further demonstrated that function of C2 protein among begomoviruses not associated with satellites is well conserved and ubiquitination is an evolutionarily conserved target of begomoviruses for the suppression of plant resistance to whitefly vectors.
 Taken together, these results demonstrate that ubiquitination inhibition by begomovirus C2 protein might be a general mechanism in begomovirus, whitefly and plant interactions (Li et al., 2019).